babyfish-ct/graphql-state/site/background.md

    3. Insert an object.
 Is it possible that it needs to be automatically added to the associated collection of other objects?
 If necessary, where to add it?
    4. Link the **A** object to an associated field of the **B** object, or unlink the **A** object from an associated field of the **B** object.
 If the **A** object also has a reverse associated field that references the **B** object, is this reverse associated field also need to be modified?

-There are many possibilities like this，so
+There are many possibilities like this, so
 > One main mutation causes **N** extra mutations.
 The more complex the UI, the larger the **N**

 How to apply "extra mutations"?
 Two methods: